Amazon Echo Dot 5-gen vs Echo Dot 4-gen: What are the actual differences?

-(Pocket-lint) - The Echo Dot is one of Amazon's most popular devices and it's easy to see why.
+The Echo Dot is one of Amazon's most popular devices and it's easy to see why.
 The cute little speaker gives you all the skills of Alexa, while being compact enough and affordable enough to place in just about any room of the house.

 Launched originally in 2020, the spherical Echo Dot was updated in 2022, taking it from 4-gen to 5-gen. Interestingly, the Echo Dot is now a generation ahead of the larger Echo, which suggests to us that there's greater demand for the smaller speaker.

-But with what looks like a superficial update, there's more that you need to know about, so we're running a full comparison so you can see exactly what the differences are and help you decide whether to grab that discounted Echo Dot 4-gen in the sales, or gun for the 5-gen Echo Dot instead.
+But with what looks like a superficial update, there's more that you need to know about, so we're running a full comparison so you can see exactly what the differences are and help you decide whether to grab that Echo Dot 4-gen, or gun for the 5-gen Echo Dot instead - both of which are discounted for Black Friday.

 Design and build